fResult/Just-CI-CD/labs/03_use_tekton_catalog/README.md

     We can now reference this persistent volume by its name   `pipelinerun-pvc` when creating workspaces for our Tekton tasks.

-4. Add a Workspace to the Pipeline
+4. Create Pipeline with the `output` Workspace for `git-clone` task

     ```console
     ➜ kubectl apply -f labs/03_use_tekton_catalog/pipeline.yaml